 Furthermore, it is possible that stations shut down from time to time, due to the weather, power outages, vandalism or simply technical failures.
 However, tolling providers generally need to provide strict uptime guarantees and thus service level agreements often include penalty fees in case of excessive downtime.
 Such events cost the providers substantial amounts of money – and data loss, i.e. undetected violators, even more so.

-Having the library installed, with ObjectBox Sync, it is guaranteed that the vehicle data in the internal stations’ memory is always up-to-date with the central server, so the station will make a decision based on the most accurate data every time.
+There are a couple of edge databases out there, but out-of-the-box data synchronization solutions are very rare.
+A fast edge database that reliably persists the needed data and supports fast lookups is essential.
+Data synchronization guarantees that the vehicle data in the internal stations’ memory is always up-to-date with the central server, so the station will make a decision based on the most accurate data every time.
 Additionally, the other systems involved in the tolling infrastructure consistently receive the most recent information with no further effort required.

-Deploying the synchronization solution also means, because ObjectBox is particularly reliable (ACID compliant) and well-tested, that station shutdowns or internet connection issues are not a problem anymore.
-The stations’ operating company will no longer lose violator’s information due to technical reasons.
+Deploying such an edge persistence and data sync solution mitigates the losses of station shutdowns and Internet connection issues are not a problem anymore.
+The stations’ operating company also no longer looses violator’s information due to technical reasons.

 Summary – Car tolling is moving to the edge